-For the safety criteria, the performance-based units will vest based on the achievement of the following threshold, target and maximum vesting metrics.
-Achievement of a total recordable incident rate equal to or less than the three-year average of all of the comparable industry safety benchmarks set forth by IADC, OMSA, ISOA and IMCA will result in the threshold vesting of 50% of the target number of shares.
+For the safety criteria, the performance-based unit awards granted in February 2015 will vest based on the achievement during the three-year measurement period of the following threshold, target and maximum vesting metrics.
+Achievement of a total recordable incident rate equal to or less than the lowest three-year average of all of the comparable industry safety benchmarks set forth by IADC, OMSA, ISOA and IMCA will result in the threshold vesting of 50% of the target number of shares.
 Achievement of a total recordable incident rate equal to or less than the lowest three-year average of comparable industry safety benchmarks set forth by any of IADC, OMSA, ISOA or IMCA will result in the target vesting of 100% of the target number of shares.
 Historically, the Company's total recordable incident rate has been substantially better than the best of any of the four industry safety benchmarks.
 Accordingly, in order to incentivize continuous improvement in the Company's safety performance, achievement of a total recordable incident rate at least 10% less than the Company's own trailing three-year average total recordable incident will result in the maximum vesting of 150% of the target number of shares.

-amount of vesting will be interpolated on a straight-line basis for results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.
+The specific amount of vesting will be interpolated on a straight-line basis for results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.